 - 1. To meet the consultation requirements for the provincial Individual EA. - 2.
 To provide opportunities to participate in the consultation process to anyone interested. - 3.
 To provide clear, concise information about the 1PSEPM Project that is easy for the public to understand. - 4.
 To create opportunities for meaningful two-way exchange of information between the proponents, their consultants, and consultation participants. - 5.
-To produce accurate and comprehensive reports that capture all feedback and advice received. - 6.
+To produce accurate and comprehensive reports that capture all feedback and advice received.

 To thoroughly review and consider all feedback and advice received through the consultation and demonstrate how that feedback and advice has influenced the 1PSEPM Project.

 8.2.3 Regulatory Consultation and Community Engagement Mechanisms

 Consultation with the agencies, interested parties, stakeholders and public will be ongoing throughout the EA Stage of the Project.
 Consultation activities during the EA Stage will be a continuation of the activities that were successful during the ToR Stage.
 Consultation will begin with the publication and distribution of the Notice of Commencement for the EA.
 The City's project webpage will also be updated with information related to the EA Stage.
 Notifications of PICs will be mailed to study area residents and businesses.
-Letters will also be sent to regulatory agencies and Indigenous Communities to provide notification and request meetings to continue to discuss the project and the EA Stage.
-Three Public Information Centres (PICs) are planned during the EA Stage;
+Letters will also be sent to regulatory agencies and Indigenous communities to provide notification and request meetings to continue to discuss the project and the EA Stage.
+Three Public Information Centres (PICs) are planned during the EA Stage.

 The PICs will share information through a formal presentation and on display boards and provide an opportunity for interested people to ask questions of team members.
 Information presented at each PIC will be posted online following the event to further solicit comments.
 Throughout the EA Stage meetings with stakeholder groups and Indigenous communities will be held to discuss and resolve issues and concerns.
+New or emerging issues will be tracked and new stakeholders will be added to the City's database.